tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - No network connectivity needed
 - Works offline

+**GitHub**

+GitHub is a SaaS-based Git and an Internet hosting service.
+It offers all of the distributed version control and source code management (SCM) functionality of Git as well as adding its own features.

+- Public and private repositories
+- Markdown for documentation
+- Issue tracking
+- Pull Requests (code review)
+- Commits history
+- Statistics and graphs
+- Robust notifications
+- Github pages
+- Wiki's

 ### Build Phase

 - Update your code from source control (if existing)